omkaark/personal_expenses_app/README.md

-# personal_expenses_app
+# Personal Expenses App
-Personal Expenses App - My second flutter project!
+- My second flutter project!
+- Tracks weekly expenses (through user input) and shows it in a chart